loafey/rusty_procedure_call/readme.md

 Rust's macro system.
 This is far from production ready and should not be used in a professional manner.

+The idea is to make it easier to write RPC interfacing without getting bogged down with working on networking and such.

 Built on top of [`tokio`](https://docs.rs/tokio/), and uses [`postcard`](https://docs.rs/postcard/) to serialize/deserialize messages.

 ## The gist of it